ManufacturingCSU/mxchip-telemetry-demo/README.md

 This will be done using the *00-azuredeploy_parameters.json* and *01-azuredeploy.json* ARM template files in the arm folder of this repository.
 After you have cloned this directory, there are two steps to follow...
-1. Open the *00-azuredeploy_paramaters.json* file and add the values needed for any section that has _<insert value here>_.
+1. Open the *00-azuredeploy_paramaters.json* file and add the values needed for any section that has _insert value here_.
 The following are pointers to finding this information.
     1. serverlogin - This property is for the Azure SQL Server.
-This is your microsoft email address.
+This is your Microsoft AAD email address.
     2. subscriptionid - Azure subscription ID
     3. objectid - This is found under your user profile within Azure Active Directory setting within the Azure portal
     4. tenantid - This is found under the Azure Active Directory setting within the Azure portal